The cheapest and fastest trains from Bristol to Cardiff

 - Accessible ticket machines: There are accessible ticket machines at this station

-- Accessible ticket machines note: The ticket machine(s) do not accept cash.
-Payment is by major debit and credit cards only.
+- Accessible ticket machines note: The ticket machines are near the main entrance and take cash and major debit and credit cards.

 - Ramp for train access: Yes